ShowShark Server Features

 About Tab

-• App name, version, copyright, and support links (email + website)
+• App name, version, copyright, and support links (email + website URL)

-• Log submission: toggle file-based logging with 24-hour auto-disable, daily rolling log files, gzip compression, upload to cloud with reference ID, context sheet for name/email/issue description
+• Log submission: toggle file-based logging with 24-hour auto-disable, daily rolling log files, compressed upload with reference ID, context sheet for name/email/issue description

 Upgrade Tab